Here are 10 ideas to include in your Instagram content marketing strategy…

 It’s a simple matter, really.
 As volume of users of a social media platform increases, so does the interest in using it as a marketing tool.
 And you can bet that your competition is doing just that.
 Perhaps you are too.

 But crafting great content is only a part of the picture.
-Brands must have a content marketing strategy specifically suited to Instagram, if they are going to get noticed, followed, and, ultimately, see an increase in revenue from their Instagram presence.
+Brands must follow the latest Instagram trends and have a content marketing strategy specifically suited to Instagram, if they are going to get noticed, followed, and, ultimately, see an increase in revenue from their Instagram presence.

 Here are 10 content marketing strategies that will get your brand to its audience…